Drangedal Municipality

 The administrative centre, Prestestranda, is situated by Lake Toke.
 The municipal government is located there along with primary and secondary schools, shopping facilities, and a bank.
-Drangedal railway station is also located in Prestestranda and is served by the Oslo to Kristiansand Sørlandsbannen railway line.
+Drangedal railway station is also located in Prestestranda and is served by the Oslo to Kristiansand Sørlandsbanen railway line.
 It was formerly connected to the Kragerø railway line, but that was closed in 1989.

-The district of Tørdal encompassed the northwestern part of the municipality.
+The district of Tørdal encompasses the northwestern part of the municipality.
 Alpine and cross-country skiing is possible in Tørdal.
 Telemark's largest ski resort is located in Gautefall.
 The newspaper Drangedalsposten is published in Drangedal.